MashalFatiima/TheEyeCatchers/README.md

 ## Dataset
 ### Data Description
-This dataset consists of a large collection of high-resolution retinal images captured under various imaging conditions.
+This dataset comprises a large collection of high-resolution retinal images captured under various imaging conditions.
 Each image is assessed by a medical professional and labeled as:

 - **Diabetic Retinopathy (DR)**: 0
 - **No Diabetic Retinopathy (No_DR)**: 1